IdoEitach/idoeitach/README.md

 ##
 my name is ido
--Eager to learn new skills and adapt to new challenges.
+- Eager to learn new skills and adapt to new challenges.
--a bit about me
+- a bit about me
   - 🔭 I’m currently working on c++ game bot and some sides react and node js projects.
   - 🌱 I’m currently learning c ,c++ ,assembley
   - 👯 I’m looking to collaborate on projects that combining ai